MatthieuDasnoy/python-developer-roadmap/README.md

-# Automate the boring stuff with Pyhton
+# Automate the boring stuff with Python
 My solutions to all the practice projects